sourcegraph/handbook/content/departments/cloud/technical-docs/trial_mi.md

 1. During the trial period, Sourcegraph is covering all the infrastructure and licence costs.
 1. Trial Managed Instances have GCP label `instance-type=trial`, which allows to filter them.
-1. Trial Managed Instances are monitored for trila expiration period (default 30 days).
+1. Trial Managed Instances are monitored for trial expiration period (default 30 days).
 When Trial Managed Instance expires, CE has to decide if:

 - extend the trial period
-  or
 - [convert to paying customer](#convert-trial-to-paying-customer)
-  or
 - [teardown Trial Managed Instance](#teardown-trial-managed-instance)

 ## Request Trial Managed Instance